Reviews You Can Rely On

 What's My Ideal Foot Feel?

 Adequate, well-fitting straps can make or break a good sandal.
 Beyond just strap configuration, consider if you like to wear your sandals tight against your feet or loosely.
 If you prefer a looser fit, seek out sandals with high adjustability that will let you tailor them to your preference.
 For a more secure fit, look for a sandal that securely locks in your feet with flexible, soft straps that are less likely to rub when pulled tight.
 Padding, such as neoprene, can be beneficial in prone-to-rub spots — particularly if your sandals are wet or filled with sand.
-Casual sandals are often slides, but transcend flip-flops because they can offer orthopedic support and traction suitable for standing or walking all day.
+Casual slide-style sandals often offer the most loosey-goosey feel, but remain a step up from flip-flops because they can provide orthopedic support and traction suitable for standing or walking all day.

 sandals womens - finding the right strap style will make your feet happy and snug.